UnityCommunity/UnityLibrary/Assets/Scripts/ObjectPooling/README.md

   In my example I have a custom Object created by me called **CubeObj** it doesn't do much, but it helps with the example.
 So when you spawn an item in the scene you have to give the function the following parameters:

   >**Type** the typeof object that the list needs to look for and spawn it in the scene

   >**Position** the position where the item should spawn

   >**Rotation** the rotation of the item

    One more thing to remember.
-Pool has a functio to bring back the objects to the pool, but it requires the object as a parameter.
+Pool has a function to bring back the objects to the pool, but it requires the object as a parameter.
 That's why I made an interface called **IPoolActions** that comes with **ReturnObjectToPool** void and will help you return the items to the pool.
 It's pretty easy, to return an item you simply have to **gameobject.SetActive(false)** and also reset its position **transform.position = Vector3.zero**.